nieseba/antaeus/README.md

    That implies that `AccountDidNotAllowToCharge` and `NetworkException` are two events that allow invoices to retry charging safely
-   `CustomerNotFoundException` / `CurrencyMismatchException` are two events that blocks recharge process unless it's solved through manual process that I put a bit out of the scope for this task.
+   `CustomerNotFoundException` / `CurrencyMismatchException` are two events that blocks recharge process unless it's solved through manual process that I put outside the scope of this exercise.

-   That implies that I need to mark invoices as failed if they ended up in such a state.

 5. I would like to rework the exceptions, as I hope that we can get better in Kotlin!